Have you ever been told…

 B. Do nothing.
 In this scenario, the parent continues to nurse / rock / bounce their child to sleep every night.
 The child wakes up 1 – 10 times per night, and needs to be nursed / rocked / bounced back to sleep each time.

 In this scenario, both parent and child are subjected to months (or even years) of systematic sleep deprivation where neither ever gets enough consolidated sleep to wake up and feel rested or refreshed.
-If these poor sleep habits continue into the school years, there is evidence that it correlates with things like obesity and trouble focusing in class – both of which sound pretty stressful to me!
+If these poor sleep habits continue into the school years, there is evidence that it correlates with things like obesity, depression, hyperactivity, poor emotional regulation and trouble focusing – all of which are very stressful!

 So what sounds more harmful: A few nights of crying… or months/years of depriving your child of a good nights’ sleep?